-- The Office of Fishing and Boating Access website includes links to online information and publications on their more than 200 boat and canoe access sites on coastal waters, great ponds, and rivers throughout Massachusetts.
+- The Office of Fishing and Boating Access website - This site includes links to online information, publications, and a mapping tool for their more than 200 boat and canoe access sites on coastal waters, great ponds, and rivers throughout Massachusetts.

 2. Check the Water Quality

 Massachusetts beaches typically have good water quality.
 In certain circumstances, however, particularly after heavy rains, contaminants can make the water unsafe for swimming.
 These websites can help you check the water quality (and temperature—another important quality condition!) before heading to the beach:

 - Massachusetts Department of Public Health Marine Beach Testing in Massachusetts - This site provides results of mandatory water quality testing for public and semi-public marine beaches in Massachusetts.